peskybogle/YouShallNotParse/README.md

 ## ⚠️ Early Release Warning

-This is an early version of the software, built for a specific use case.
-You're welcome to use it and improve it as you like, but it should be considered a very early prototype rarther than a finished tool.
+This is an early version, built for a specific use case.
+You're welcome to use it and improve it as you like, but it should be considered an early prototype rarther than a finished tool.
 While all functionality works in the specific scenario it was designed for, it has only undergone light testing.
 Please:

 - Test thoroughly in a safe environment before using on production code
 - Always maintain backups of your source code